-For too long, mobility in soft modes was almost forgotten in the urban planning and transport systems process because it was widely believed that only motorized modes responded effectively to travel needs.
+For too long, mobility in soft modes was almost forgotten in the urban planning and transport systems process, as it was widely believed that only motorized modes effectively responded to travel needs.

-The decarbonisation of transport necessarily involves the promotion of soft modes, whether through the improvement of transport infrastructure or the modification of the modal choices of people and organizations.
+The decarbonisation of transport necessarily involves the promotion of soft modes, whether through the improvement of transport infrastructures or through the modification of the modal choices of people and organizations.

 In recent years, TIS has consolidated its experience in addressing issues related to sustainable mobility, whether in the development of Mobility and Transport Plans (and more recently the PAMUS - Action Plan on Sustainable Urban Mobility) or in the development of Accessibility Plans for All, or Execution Projects for Foot and Cycle Networks.